dpwolfe/otucha/README.md

   ```
 2. Open the generated xcodeproj in the xbuild directory.

-#### What you'll see
+### What you'll see
 A perspective view of a cube with copper material properties and three lights in positions selected in order to produce specular highlights.
 A sample of rendered text also appears on the bottom left corner.

 [Live Demo](http://spritegeist.azurewebsites.net/)

-#### Code names
+### Code names
 Like otucha, these code names have no special meaning and are picked using the random page feature on Wikipedia.
-They are used for namespaces of areas in the app that have separate concerns at the moment.
+They are used for namespaces.

 **RFFalcon**: Short for red-footed falcon.
 Geometry, models and rendering.
 Point and Matrix classes including vec union structs.
 Text rendering with C++ OpenGL layer on top of Freetype.